kumarsourbh/Submarine-project-Arduino/README.md

 # Submarine-project-Arduino
+Project Title: Submarine Control Program with NodeMCU WiFi Connectivity

-// Program by Sourbh Kumar under GPL 3.0
+Author: Sourbh Kumar

+License: GNU General Public License v3.0

+Usage: Open-source, shareable, and reproducible for educational purposes

+Summary:
+This project, developed by Sourbh Kumar under the GPL 3.0 license, presents a Submarine Control Program designed for educational exploration.
+The program facilitates the operation of the propeller and includes a unique DIVE IN - DIVE OUT feature.
+Leveraging NodeMCU WiFi connectivity, this project introduces a modern and connected approach to submarine control systems.

+***Key Features:

+Propeller Operation
-// Can be shared and reproduced for educational purposes //Submarine control program to operate the propeller and DIVE IN - DIVE OUT Feature with NodeMCU wifi connectivity.
+DIVE IN - DIVE OUT Feature
-// App design can be found at MIT APP INVENTOR platform @Sourbh_Kumar Projects.
+NodeMCU WiFi Connectivity

+***App Design:
+The graphical user interface for this program is designed using the MIT App Inventor platform.
+For further details and to explore the app design, visit @Sourbh_Kumar Projects on MIT App Inventor.

+***License Information:
+This project is released under the GNU General Public License v3.0, enabling users to share, modify, and reproduce the code for educational purposes.
+Please refer to the license file for more details.

+***How to Contribute:
+Contributions to the project are welcome.
+Feel free to fork the repository, make improvements, and submit pull requests.
+Let's collaborate to enhance this educational submarine control program.

+Connect with the Author:
+For more projects and updates from Sourbh Kumar, follow @Sourbh_Kumar on GitHub.

+Explore the exciting world of underwater control systems with this Submarine Control Program.
+Happy coding!

 Simple Submarine project programming and App design for NODEMCU microcontroller.